-by Doc Quantum
+by Doc Quantum and CSyphrett

 A man dressed in an unseasonal trenchcoat and hat paused in what looked like a casual stroll at dusk through a suburban neighborhood in Westchester, New York.
 He stopped to look across the street where a young blond woman opened the door for her husband.
 She was pregnant and seemed very happy.
 As she greeted her husband with a hug, she gazed into the distance, and a strange look passed over her face.

 “Goodbye, Janet,” the man muttered quietly, then turned around, sure that he had been seen but determined not to be recognized.
 He needed to find a quiet place to collect his thoughts.

 Turning around the corner, the man headed for a nearby school, where he found a utility shed.
 Although it was locked, he easily passed through the wall and inside threw off his trenchcoat and hat to reveal a shock of wavy white hair and the red, blue, and silver costume of Captain Atom.
 His face was blank as he thought about what he had seen, and he rested one hand on a work bench inside the shed.

 A flash of recognition passed on his face as he brushed his hand against something on the bench.
 It was a screwdriver.
 He smiled as he picked it up.
 Nathaniel Christopher Adam had led an interesting double life, and all because of a screwdriver just like this one.

 A U.S. Air Force career man, he had been a physics prodigy at the age of eight and was reputed to know more about rocketry, missiles, and the universe than any man alive.
 He was a specialist of the missile age, a trained and dedicated soldier, a chemist, a ballistics genius, and the frontrunning candidate for becoming the first man in space.